Spatial mismatch

 Spatial mismatch is the mismatch between where low-income households reside and suitable job opportunities.
 In its original formulation (see below) and in subsequent research, it has mostly been understood as a phenomenon affecting African-Americans, as a result of residential segregation, economic restructuring, and the suburbanization of employment.

-Spatial mismatch was first proposed by John F. Kain in a seminal 1968 article, "Housing Segregation, Negro Employment, and Metropolitan Decentralization".
+Spatial mismatch was first proposed by John F. Kain, following the theory of John Meyer, in a seminal 1968 article, "Housing Segregation, Negro Employment, and Metropolitan Decentralization".
 That article did not specifically use the term "spatial mismatch", and Kain disclaimed credit.

 In 1987, William Julius Wilson was an important exponent, elaborating the role of economic restructuring, as well as the departure of the black middle-class, in the development of a ghetto underclass in the United States.

 History

 After World War I, many wealthy Americans started decentralizing out of the cities and into the suburbs.
 During the second half of the 20th century, department stores followed the trend of moving into the suburbs.
 In 1968, Kain formulated the “Spatial Mismatch Hypothesis”, but he did not refer to it by this term.
 His hypothesis was that black workers reside in segregated zones that are distant and poorly connected to major centers of growth.
 The phenomenon has many implications for inner-city residents dependent on low-level entry jobs.
 For example, distance from work centers can lead to increasing unemployment rates and further dampen poverty outcomes for the region at large.
 Since its conceptualization in the late 1960s, the spatial mismatch hypothesis has been widely cited to explain the economic problems encountered by inner-city minorities.